Skip to content

 creation_stack = "".join(traceback.format_stack())

-task = loop.create_task(coro, name=name, context=context)
+task = asyncio.Task(coro, loop=loop, name=name, context=context)

-def _on_gc(task_ref: weakref.ref[asyncio.Task[Any]]) -> None:
+def _on_gc(ref: "weakref.ref[asyncio.Task[Any]]") -> None:

-t = task_ref()
+t = ref()

-if t and not t.done():
+if t is not None and not t.done():

 logger.critical(

-"Task %s garbage collected before completion.\n"
+"Task %s GC'd before completion.\nCreated at:\n%s",

-t.get_name(),
+t.get_name(), creation_stack,

 )